Introducing Solid Foods to Your Baby - Topic Overview

 Breast milk or formula is the only food babies need for the

-first 4 to 6 months of life, at which point solid foods can be gradually introduced.
+first 6 months of life, at which point solid foods can be gradually introduced.

 Ideally, your baby will be fed only breast milk until 6 months of age.
 Before